There’s early excitement for the iPhone 9, so here’s what we already know about the iPhone 9 release date, specs, features, price and more.

 Related: iPhone 8 vs iPhone 8 Plus

-Long-range wireless charging: Earlier this year, it was revealed that Apple had patented a system for charging mobile devices – like your iPhone – wirelessly.
+Long-range wireless charging: Back in 2016, it was revealed that Apple had patented a system for charging mobile devices – like your iPhone – wirelessly.

 That’s already a feature of the new iPhone X (read: Apple AirPower), but this patent was different: it was long-range wireless charging.